North America Vacations

 Grand Canyon Railway / South Rim of the Grand Canyon

 All aboard!
 This morning, we board the Grand Canyon Railway en route to the South Rim of the Grand Canyon.
 As you cross the Colorado Plateau, be on the lookout for elk, pronghorn and bald eagles as your knowledgeable train conductor shares with you the history of this fascinating region.
 Upon arrival, enjoy a delectable picnic lunch prepared by your guides.
 This afternoon, we check out the fascinating architecture of Hermit’s Rest before embarking on a “wow-inducing” hike skirting the rim of the Grand Canyon.
-Tonight, enjoy dinner in the Arizona Room at Bright Angel Lodge.
+Tonight, enjoy dinner in the Arizona Steakhouse at Bright Angel Lodge.

 About Kachina Lodge